 Our principal exchange rate risk involves changes in the value of the ruble relative to the U.S. dollar.
-At December 31, 2004, approximately RR17,800 million of our indebtedness was denominated in U.S. dollars (out of approximately RR27,619 million of our total indebtedness at that date).
+At December 31, 2005, approximately RR4,576 million of our indebtedness was denominated in U.S. dollars (out of approximately RR7,622 million of our total indebtedness at that date).
 Depreciation in the value of the ruble relative to the U.S. dollar will increase the cost in rubles of our foreign currency denominated costs and expenses and of our debt service obligations for foreign currency denominated indebtedness.
 A depreciation of the ruble relative to the U.S. dollar will also result in foreign exchange losses as the ruble value of our foreign currency denominated indebtedness is increased.
-We believe that the risks associated with our foreign currency exposure are mitigated by the fact that a significant portion of our revenues, approximately 65%, are U.S. dollar-denominated, and thus more closely match our foreign currency costs and debt service obligations.
-Furthermore, total loans and accounts receivable of RR29,685 million at December 31, 2004 were also U.S. dollar based, and serve to mitigate our exposure to foreign currency fluctuations.
-As of December 31, 2005, the ruble had depreciated against the U.S. dollar by approximately 3.7% since December 31, 2004.
-The value of the ruble against the U.S. dollar further increased during 2006.
+We believe that the risks associated with our foreign currency exposure are mitigated by the fact that a significant portion of our revenues, approximately 66%, are U.S. dollar-denominated, and thus more closely match our foreign currency costs and debt service obligations.
+Furthermore, total loans and accounts receivable of RR16,880 million at December 31, 2005 were also U.S. dollar based, and serve to mitigate our exposure to foreign currency fluctuations.
+As of December 31, 2005, the ruble had depreciated against the U.S. dollar appreciated during 2006.

-A hypothetical, instantaneous and unfavorable (depreciation of the U.S. dollar against the ruble) 10% change in currency exchange rates on December 31, 2004 would have resulted in additional interest expense, including default interest, of approximately RR47 million per year, reflecting the increased costs in rubles of servicing our foreign currency denominated indebtedness held at December 31, 2004.
-A hypothetical, instantaneous and unfavorable 10% change in currency exchange rates at December 31, 2004 would have resulted in an estimated foreign exchange loss of approximately RR1,308 million on foreign currency denominated indebtedness held at December 31, 2004.
+A hypothetical, instantaneous and unfavorable (depreciation of the U.S. dollar against the ruble) 10% change in currency exchange rates on December 31, 2005 would have resulted in additional interest expense, including default interest, of approximately RR47 million per year, reflecting the increased costs in rubles of servicing our foreign currency denominated indebtedness held at December 31, 2005.
+A hypothetical, instantaneous and unfavorable 10% change in currency exchange rates at December 31, 2005 would have resulted in an estimated foreign exchange loss of approximately RR458 million on foreign currency denominated indebtedness held at December 31, 2005.